OVI / DUI Lawyer For Clintonville, Ohio

 DUI / OVI cases arising from the Clintonville area are filed in the Franklin County Municipal Court.
 In the Municipal Court, the first court appearance is an arraignment, and it will be held within five business days of when the traffic ticket was issued.
 At the arraignment, you are given the choices of pleading guilty, pleading no contest, and pleading not guilty.
 Pleading guilty or no contest at the arraignment will result in a sentence being imposed without an opportunity to review the prosecution’s evidence and plan a defense.
 Pleading not guilty at the arraignment will result in the case being scheduled for a pretrial hearing.

-If you decide to contest the DUI / OVI and try to improve the outcome of your case, the assistance of an experienced DUI / OVI lawyer can be very valuable.
+If you decide to contest the DUI/OVI and try to improve the outcome of your case, the assistance of an experienced DUI/OVI lawyer can be very valuable.
 Not all lawyers, however, have the same level of experience.
-Shawn Dominy is an experienced lawyer with expertise in DUI/OVI defense.
-He has practiced DUI / OVI defense since 1997, and it has been the focus of the Dominy Law Firm since 2002.
-As DUI / OVI is the focus of his practice, Shawn Dominy regularly participates in national DUI / OVI training programs, and he also teaches DUI / OVI law to other Ohio lawyers at state and local seminars.
+The Dominy Law Firm has lawyers with expertise in DUI/OVI defense: it has been the focus of the Dominy Law Firm since 2002.
+As DUI/OVI is the focus of the firm, the attorneys regularly participate in DUI/OVI training programs, and they also teache DUI/OVI law to other Ohio lawyers at state and local seminars.

-For more information about us, please see the attorney profile page.
+The Dominy Law Firm has represented many clients from the Clintonville area.
+If you are a Clintonville resident and you think we may be the right firm for your DUI/OVI case, you can learn more on the About Us page.
 If you are interested in the outcomes of past cases and the satisfaction level of past clients, please see our case results page and the client reviews page.
 To schedule a free phone consultation with us, please call 614-717-1177 or by email the Dominy Law Firm.